 - The skate should fit very snug for proper support to enable a good push-off without any movement of your foot inside the skate.

-Heat fitting is a process in which skates are baked in a special skate oven to achieve a more perfect fit.
+Baking your skates is a process in which skates are placed in a special skate oven to achieve a more perfect fit.
 This process helps round out the stiff sides and upper part of the boot, making it conform to the shape of the player's foot and ensuring a proper hockey skate fit.
 Not all skates can be heat-molded: beginner skates especially aren’t made with materials that withstand the process well.
 For players in heat-moldable intermediate or elite skates, though, baking shortens the break-in time by about half.

-Fitting Hockey Skates Vs. Inline Skates
+Fitting Hockey Skates vs. Inline Skates

 Generally sizing for inline skates is a little different.
-Most inline manufacturers size their skates so they are closer to the player's actual shoe size—usually the same as or one size smaller than his or her shoe size.
+Most inline manufacturers size their skates so they are closer to the player's actual shoe size—usually the same or one size smaller.
 Follow the same fitting steps for inline skates as you do for ice hockey skates.